Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 1. We set the hostname by putting a custom parameter in the kernel cmdline parameters: `my.hostname=my-node`

-2. We set the git repository URL by putting a another custom paramet in the kernel cmdline parameters: `my.git=https://github.com/Darkness4/node-config.git`
+2. We set the git repository URL by putting a custom parameter in the kernel cmdline parameters: `my.git=https://github.com/Darkness4/node-config.git`

 3. The post-boot script inside the git repository is named `run.sh`.
-For the sake of the example, lets say the postscript is simply running:
+For the sake of the example, let's say the postscript is simply running:

    ```shell
    #!/bin/sh